These are large complex quilts, intended to tell a story about a place, a time, or an event. They take many months and are full of detail.

 Swannanoa String Band, 1895 – In 2013, The Black Mountain Center for the Arts hosted a solo show of my work, in conjunction with the Swannanoa Valley Museum‘s seasonal opening.
 SVM’s lead exhibit was ‘Music in the Valley’ and was based on this wonderful vintage photograph:

 Historic Map of the Swannanoa Valley ~ I worked on this for a year, and gave it to the Swannanoa Valley Museum in 2010.
 It shows the settlements, communities, and transportation routes in the valley from the 18th century to present.
 Topographic lines are accurately represented in quilting.
 About 5 by 6 feet.
-Private Collection
+Property of the Swannanoa Valley Museum.

 A few details:

 Presentation to Swannanoa Valley Museum, April 10, 2010